keat-s/keat-s/README.md

 ### About

-IT Infrastructure engineer with 3+ years building, automating, and operating production infrastructure end-to-end.
-At [UNEP-WCMC](https://www.unep-wcmc.org/):
+IT Infrastructure engineer with 3+ years building, automating, and operating production infrastructure end-to-end at [UNEP-WCMC](https://www.unep-wcmc.org/):

 - observability and alerting (Netdata, Zabbix, Power BI)
 - capacity planning across a hyperconverged compute platform